gtk-rs/lgpl-docs/atk/vendor.md

 <!-- enum Role::variant TearOffMenuItem -->
 A menu item used to tear off and reattach its menu
 <!-- enum Role::variant Terminal -->
-An object that represents an accessible terminal. `Since`: ATK-0.6
+An object that represents an accessible terminal.
+(Since: 0.6)
 <!-- enum Role::variant Text -->
 An interactive widget that supports multiple lines of text and optionally accepts user input, but whose purpose is not to solicit user input.